bropple/retro-go/README.md

 | Use HW RTC | Enables or disables HW RTC, only affects GNUboy |
 | Auto HW RTC Sync | Periodically sync in-game time with HW RTC during gameplay (No slowdown) |
 | Sync HW RTC Now | Sync in-game time with HW RTC immediately |

+Note that `Use HW RTC` must be enabled in this menu for HW RTC synchronization to work in games!

 When `Use HW RTC` is enabled, you cannot manually change GNUboy's clock.
 If you wish to change the in-game time temporarily, you can disable this setting and then manually change the clock by exiting and re-entering the `More...` submenu.
 RTC synchronization can be resumed by re-enabling `Use HW RTC`.